MrZhuNi/salome_shape/doc/gui/Introduction.rst

 Object browser
 ^^^^^^^^^^^^^^

-Object browser contains all documents created in the current study. shown in Tree View.
+Object browser contains all documents created in the current study.

 Each document includes standard branches where created objects are placed.